szczepanski/cloud-aws/README.md

 Client can only access ELB DMZ subnet.

-APP servers communicates only with ELB.
+APP servers communicate only with ELB.
 Database servers communicate with App servers only

-Security groups act as firewall - restricting access.
+Security groups act as a firewall - restricting access.

 ## Steps